-For open tables, the columns which uniquely identify the row are annotated with identification of the type of key:
+For open tables, the columns which, if reported, uniquely identify the row are annotated with identification of the type of key:

-- natural key if a column is required to uniquely identify the row, - artificial key, when a columns was introduced to replace/in addition to a number of potential natural keys, - foreign key to identify the relation between tables that were normalized (i.e. foreign key to S.06.02.01.02).
+- natural key if a column is provided by Business templates and is required to uniquely identify the row, - artificial key, when a columns was introduced to Annotated templates in addition to a number of potential natural keys to replace them in a 'key' function (i.e. 'XF: S.10.01.zz.01 line identification', where 'XF' is a code of typed dimension; 'zz' specifies that the line identification code is attributable to each variant of particular table) - foreign key to identify the relation between tables that were normalized (i.e. foreign key to S.06.02.01.02).
 In a table where information is classified as foreign key such information can be reported multiple times.
 In a table where the foreign key refers to (S.06.02.01.02 in provided example) information can be reported just once.